vtexdocs/help-center-content/docs/announcements/en/b2w-integration-automate-picking-request-with-b2w-coleta.md

 author: 1nsS1IgG3WWQ4cA8e2qsw6
 slug: b2w-integration-automate-picking-request-with-b2w-coleta
 legacySlug: b2w-integration-automate-picking-request-with-b2w-coleta
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: VTEX will provide a new automatic integration with B2W Coleta (“Pickup”) - one of the B2W logistics solutions
+announcementSynopsisEN: 'VTEX will provide a new automatic integration with B2W Coleta (“Pickup”) - one of the B2W logistics solutions'
 ---

 Starting November 1st, 2019, VTEX will provide a new automatic integration with B2W Coleta (“Pickup”) - one of the B2W logistics solutions.